 - Calls generally trade cheaper to puts, so purchasing them can be very profitable with accurate timing

 - Ally Invest is the best & cheapest online broker to buy call options

 - Ally only charges $0.50 per contract

-Did you know out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions for long calls as well as the best free options trading software?
-See Ally Invest review.
+Out of every online broker with 24/7 customer service in 2018, Ally Invest the has the lowest commissions to trade the long call strategy as well as the best free options trading software.
+Read the Ally Invest Review.